MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Event generated when COM Add-in crashes on a consumer version of Office applications.

-Usage: this is used to compute a global, non-enterprise-specific Office 365 ProPlus "adoption" for an add-in which is then used by tools like the Readiness Toolkit.
-This allows enterprise customers to validate if the add-ins they have deployed in their organizations are compatible with the latest versions of Office 365 ProPlus and plan their upgrades accordingly.
+Usage: this is used to compute a global, non-enterprise-specific Microsoft 365 Apps for enterprise "adoption" for an add-in which is then used by tools like the Readiness Toolkit.
+This allows enterprise customers to validate if the add-ins they have deployed in their organizations are compatible with the latest versions of Microsoft 365 Apps for enterprise and plan their upgrades accordingly.

 The following fields are collected: